10 Steps to a Successful Business Plan

 - What will the money be spent on?

-A description on the financial projections of your business will help potential partners or investors make a decision on whether or not to take part of your company.
+A description of the financial projections of your business will help potential partners or investors make a decision on whether or not to take part in your company.
 You should include :

 - A table describing your projected sales and growth within a given time frame